MVersteeg/Aurelia-App/README.md

 # Template App

-I wanted to build an aurelia app from scratch and reuse it and this is the current result.
+I wanted to build a reusable aurelia-app from scratch and this is the current result.
 I've opted for a basic project layout which is nice to navigate in webstorm.